saltastro/saltapi/specs/salt-api.rst

 * **Functionality Tests:**

-  1. The request method is a POST method
+  1. If the request method is not a POST method, an error message is returned: "405 METHOD NOT ALLOWED"

-  2. The request method is requested with the correct data
+  2. The request method is requested with the correct data, else, an error message is returned: "Please provide valid data."

 ****************************